 Applicants are typically required to personally present an overview of the proposal to the committee.

-The PERC will make the final decision on the application based on the evaluation by expert reviewers, PERC committee discussion and the project’s alignment with the goals of the Opportunity Grant Program.
-Additional information may be requested by the PERC.
+PERC will make the final decision on the application based on the evaluation by content reviewers, PERC committee discussion and the project’s alignment with the goals of the Opportunity Grant Program.
+Additional information may be requested by PERC.

 Supplanting Review